Motion Matters: Neural Motion Transfer for Better Camera Physiological Measurement: Conclusion

 \section{Conclusion}

 Motion artifacts are a significant challenge in camera physiological measurement.
 The PPG signal presents only very subtle changes in diffuse light reflections from the skin, whereas motion of the head causes large changes in specular reflections.
 We have shown that neural motion augmentation can be used to create training data with more motion, while still preserving the pulse signal.
-Motion augmented data leads to up to 75\% reduction in error in cross-dataset experiments compared to training with unaugmented data.
+Motion augmented data leads to up to 79\% reduction in error in cross-dataset experiments using TS-CAN and a 47\% reduction in error when compared to other state-of-the-art methods using the same source dataset.